Reliability engineering

 • etc.

-However, humans are also very good at detecting such failures, correcting for them, and improvising when abnormal situations occur.
+However, humans are also very good at detecting such failures, correcting them, and improvising when abnormal situations occur.
 Therefore, policies that completely rule out human actions in design and production processes to improve reliability may not be effective.
 Some tasks are better performed by humans and some are better performed by machines.[19]

-Reliability prediction and improvement edit
+Reliability prediction and improvement

 Reliability prediction combines: